Results for: "strip"

 Whitespace in Strings

-In class String, whitespace is defined as a contiguous sequence of characters consisting of any mixture of the following:
+In the class String, whitespace is defined as a contiguous sequence of characters consisting of any mixture of the following:

-Whitespace is relevant for these methods:
+Whitespace is relevant for the following methods:

 String Slices

-These instance methods make use of slicing:
+These instance methods utilize slicing:

 Each of the above methods takes arguments that determine the slice to be copied or replaced.